gear-foundation/vara-wiki/docs/bridge/bridging-guide.md

 ![vara-bridge](img/vara_bridge_tutorial_snap07.png)

 After the transaction is submitted, your bridging request appears in the transaction list.
 When the bridging is complete, its status changes from **pending** to **completed**.
+This can take up to 20 minutes.

 ![vara-bridge](img/vara_bridge_tutorial_snap08.png)